-And than as luck would have had it I married a South Indian ;-) half tamil half telegu I was exposed to many new cuisines now, though at home my mil usually prepares the routine pappu and dry vegetable I have slowly fallen in love with tamil food… love the spices they use, love the taste that comes out and love the way the house smells when u are cooking...
+And then, as luck would have had it, I married a South Indian who is half Tamil and half Telugu.
+I was exposed to many new cuisines now, though at home, my MIL usually prepares the routine paruppu and dry vegetable.
+I have slowly fallen in love with Tamil food… love the spices they use, love the taste that comes out and love the way the house smells when you are cooking!

-Last month I went to a friends house who had made Vetha Kuzhambu and I loved it… though I was sweating left right and center because of the spiciness of the gravy it didn’t prevent me from eating more than I should have and there it was decided that I have to make this at home, I came home and asked my mil that does know how to make it but alas she said she doesn’t know too much of Tamil food and this one she certainly doesn’t, just when I was thinking of calling my friend and asking her for the recipe Nags did a post mentioning one of the blogs she loved and what do I see in that post the recipe of Onions Vetha Kuzhambu ofcourse 😀
+Last month, I went to a friends house who had made Vetha Kuzhambu and I loved it… though I was sweating left right and center because of the spiciness of the gravy, it didn’t prevent me from eating more than I should have.
+There it was decided that I have to make this at home.
+I came home and asked my MIL who does know about it, but alas, she said she doesn’t know too much about Tamil food and this one she certainly doesn’t know how to make.
+It just when I was thinking of calling my friend and asking her for the recipe, Nags did a post mentioning one of the blogs she loved and what do I see in that post???
+The recipe of Onions Vetha Kuzhambu ofcourse 😀